junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 They shift the attention back to the outside.
 Reality sinks back in.

 Dean checks on Cas's body immediately.
 The lights and flowing grace have been more dazzling than ever.
 The whole ground where the giant body once occupied is like a field made of light and energy.
-In the center of all the light, Dean is kneeling besides Cas's body, hands held.
-The body, made of flesh and blood, is returned to the normal human size now.
+In the center of all the light, Dean is kneeling besides Cas's body, hands held together.
+The body -- Cas's body, made of flesh and blood like any human -- is returned to the normal human size now.

-The buzzing sound of the charged air is louder than ever, the electricity in the air makes hairs stand.
-Any friction feels like can trigger a spark.
+The buzzing sound of the charged air is louder than ever, the electricity in the air makes all hairs stand.
+Any friction feels like able to trigger a spark.
 Dean spares split of a second glancing at the tear in the space and the crazily darting aurora lights in the sky.
-The Earth feels like on the edge of overcharging and about to explode at any minute.
+The Earth feels like on the edge of overcharging and about to explode and burn like the Sun at any minute.
 Dean returns the attention back to Cas, hoping they still have at least a minute or two.

-Dean separates their hands, lights stop pouring out from him, but still surround the body.
+Dean separates their hands, lights stop pouring out from him, the ones already out there still surround the body.
 He regards the face of the body, the closed eyes, the crumpled coat.
-The body looks just like an empty shell, there is no expression on that face.
-Not like a sleeping person, more like a house with no one inside.
+The body looks just like an empty shell, a doll, there is no expression on that face, no similarity to a life.
+Nothing like a man sleeping, more like a house with no one inside.
 He shifts uneasily.

 "Want to try the first ride now?"
 Dean asks, trying to hide the nervousness.

 *Honestly, not really.
-I'm spoiled in here.* Cas stretches mentally, his grace already unfurling as he sends the last thought.
+I'm spoiled in here.* Cas stretches mentally, his grace already start unfurling as he sends the last thought.

 "I know, buddy.
 That's on me."
-Dean can't help laughing, the worry dies down slightly.
+Dean can't help chuckling, the worry dies down slightly.

+He squeezed Cas's hand in the mental image one last time, and reluctantly lets his hand slip.
+Cas puts his palms on Dean's cheek, touching one last time, then stands up from the sofa.
+Then his human form turns into three spinning rings with three pairs of wings, covered by bright silvery blue lights.
+Dean watches the light fly up, out of his mind's eyes.

-The warm sensation of Cas's grace dancing around his soul lingers just slightly longer, then Cas flies out.
-Dean watches the light flying out of his mouth, moving into the vessel's, already missing the company inside the head.
-That corner of the brain where Cas occupied, the side of the sofa where the sunshine didn't reach, that spot feels too empty now.
+The warm sensation of Cas's grace dancing around his soul lingers just one moment longer, then Cas flies out.
+Dean watches the light flowing out of his mouth, moving into the vessel's, already missing the company inside the head.
+That corner of the brain where Cas occupied, the side of the sofa where the sunshine doesn't reach, that spot feels too empty now.

-Dean pushes down the bubbling sense of emptiness, forcing the attention onto the body.
+Dean pushes down the bubbling sense of emptiness, forcing the attention onto the body, onto Cas.

 The new swarm of light has all flowed inside the body, Dean assumes that means Cas with all his existence has moved into the new home now.
 He reaches back for Cas's hand, waiting for a twitch in the fingers or a blink of eyes, anything.

-Dean holds his breath waiting, until his body protests, he resumes the breath, but Cas's body still doesn't show any sign of life.
+Dean holds his breath waiting, until his body protests.
+He resumes the breath, but Cas's body still doesn't show any sign of life.
+No chest rising falling, no breath, no heartbeat, no pulse.

+*You miss the timing, you're stuck with a corpse.* That was what Meg has warned him.

 "No, no, no, Cas!
 Wake up, buddy."
 Dean starts panicking, he pats Cas's face, shaking his shoulder.
 His voice shuddered and broken.
 "What did I do wrong?
 Don't do this to me, Cas."

-He doesn't hear Cas's answer, only the louder and louder sound of electricity muffling together, like thunders.
+He doesn't hear Cas's answer, only the louder and louder sound of electricity blending together from all directions, like biggest thunders the world has ever seen.

 After Cas leaves, the view and all senses return to the human level, dumbed and limited, but he has pretty good guesses of what's happening.
-The sky is boiling with colors, the plasmas must be reaching some extreme threshold now.
+The sky is boiling with colors, all the red and purple and green dancing relentlessly, merging and separating, forming shapes beyond imagination.
+The whole sky looks like it's going to tear open and pour down, just to making more space to host more of the colors and lights.
+The plasmas must be reaching some extreme threshold now.
 His heart drops to the bottom, to the abyss.

-"Can't believe it still gonna end like this."
+"Can't believe it's still gonna end like this."
 Dean murmurs bitterly, letting go of Cas's hand, fumbling on the ground for the demon blade he dropped earlier, turning to face the tear of the space.

 *Right when he thinks he can have what he wanted, everything is gonna end again.
 Classic.* Dean almost laughs, at his own naiveness that things will just be fine, at the joke the world and fate throws on him.

 "Here goes nothing."
 Dean grits his teeth, aiming the tip of the blade at his heart, closing his eyes. "*Death is an infinite vessel.*"

-His hands start adding force onto the hold of the blade, but the expected piercing pain on the chest does not come.
+His hands start adding force onto the hold of the blade, but the expected piercing pain through the chest does not come.
 Instead, he feels his wrists are gripped tight, and a gravel voice growls, "Dean."

 Dean snaps open his eyes.
 There he is.
 Cas.
 Beautiful, glaring, bright, furious.
 He snatches the blade from Dean's hand, Dean can't find strength to resist.
 He can only throw the arms around Cas and hold him tight, breathing out shakily.
 "Thank God, Cas.
 I thought it didn't work."

 "It took longer than I expected to settle everything down in here.
-But I did not expect to see I'm almost too late again the minute I come back."
+But I did not expect to see I'm almost too late *again* the minute I come back."
 Cas still sounds pissed.

-"Oh that," Dean pulls back from the hug, rubbing his nose, looks like a child caught stealing from piggy bank.
+"Oh that," Dean pulls back from the hug, rubbing his nose, looking like a child caught stealing from piggy bank.

 "Yes, that!
 Thought we're over this self-sacrifice to save the world routine."
 Cas snaps.